microsoft/live-share/docs/use/share-server-visual-studio.md

 ![Screenshot that shows the Terminal install notification.](../media/vs-terminal-install.png)

-To end your terminal session, simply type exit or close the terminal window and everyone will be disconnected.
+To end your terminal session, type exit or close the terminal window and everyone will be disconnected.

 ## Next Steps